puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start_sudo.markdown

 3. Save and exit the file.

-4. From the CLI of your Puppet master, run `puppet parser validate site.pp` to ensure that there are no errors.
+4. From the command line on your Puppet master, run `puppet parser validate site.pp` to ensure that there are no errors.
 The parser will return nothing if there are no errors.

-5. From the CLI of your Puppet agent, use `puppet agent -t` to trigger a Puppet run.
+5. From the command line on your Puppet agent, run `puppet agent -t` to trigger a Puppet run.

 > That's it!
 You have successfully installed the Sudo module and applied privileges and classes to it.
 >
 > Note the following about your new resources in the `site.pp` file:
 >
-> * `sudo::conf ‘web’`: Create a sudoers rule to ensure that members of the web group have the ability to run any command using sudo.
-This resource creates configuration fragment file to define this rule in `/etc/sudoers.d/`.
+> * `sudo::conf ‘web’`: Creates a sudoers rule to ensure that members of the web group have the ability to run any command using sudo.
+This resource creates a configuration fragment file to define this rule in `/etc/sudoers.d/`.
 >
-> * `sudo::conf ‘admins’`: Create a sudoers rule to ensure that members of the admin group have the ability to run any command using sudo.
-This resource creates configuration fragment file to define this rule in `/etc/sudoers.d/`.
+> * `sudo::conf ‘admins’`: Creates a sudoers rule to ensure that members of the admins group have the ability to run any command using sudo.
+This resource creates a configuration fragment file to define this rule in `/etc/sudoers.d/`.
 It will be called something like `10_admins`.
 >
-> * `sudo::conf ‘jargyle’`: Create a sudoers rule to ensure that the user jargyle has the ability to run any command using sudo.
+> * `sudo::conf ‘jargyle’`: Creates a sudoers rule to ensure that the user `jargyle` has the ability to run any command using sudo.
 This resource creates a configuration fragment to define this rule in `/etc/sudoers.d/`.
 It will be called something like `60_jargyle`.

-From the CLI of the Puppet agent, run `sudo -l -U jargyle` to confirm it worked.
+From the command line on the Puppet agent, run `sudo -l -U jargyle` to confirm it worked.
 The results should resemble the following:

 	 Matching Defaults entries for jargyle on this host:
     !visiblepw, always_set_home, env_reset, env_keep="COLORS DISPLAY HOSTNAME HISTSIZE